quantinsights/calculus_based_probability/README.md

-# probability_theory
+# Probability Theory

-This repository is a set of review notes and exercise problems I solved on various topics in Probability theory.
+This repository is an book summary and a set of review notes and exercise problems I solved from two texts :
+- Introduction to Probability, Blitzstein and Hwang.
+- A first course in Stochastic Calculus, Louis Pierre Arguin